-To stop Windows and all open Windows programs immediately, do one of the following:
+To stop Windows and all open Windows applications immediately, do one of the following:

-- Click the Parallels icon

-In the menu bar and choose Actions > Stop.

-- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Stop.
+- Click the Parallels icon II in the menu bar and choose Actions > Stop. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Stop.